This is for you if you're looking to experience the thrill of skydiving with instructors at your side--not attached to you from £410.00

 How much do i have to pay? you can book an AFF Skydive for yourself or as a personalised gift voucher with just the deposit of £100 or book one of our personalised gift packs for an additional £19.95

 Booking?
-It is best to book at least 2-3 months in advance if you want to carry out an AFF skydive.There is no better feeling than skydiving from an aeroplane .
+It is best to book at least 2-3 months in advance if you want to carry out an AFF skydive.There is no better feeling than skydiving from an aeroplane , and you should allow 2 days for the level 1 ground school (Fridays) and descent

 Copyright 2016.
 Skydive Centre Ltd 0800 009 3015 firstname.lastname@example.org